DevExpress/testcafe/docs/articles/blog/2020-12-2-v1-10-0-new-compiler-options-api-resize-and-screenshot-support-for-child-windows.md

 ---
 # v1.10.0: New Compiler Options API, Resize and Screenshot Support for Child Windows

-and the selector API for shadow DOM access, plus multiple bugfixes.
+...and the selector API for shadow DOM access, plus multiple bugfixes.

 <!--more-->